hruddy2612/recipe_Project_Ruddy/README.md

 1. number of recipes in the csv, searching for recipes is limited due to the way the code matches the input with the database
 1. placement of widgets in tkinter is limited due to grid not being compatible with pack, so pack and place were used over grid placement.
+1. user input is limited to key words that are contained within the list of recipes if a word is misspelled or not a match, an error code will appear